3b1b-sh/Deep_learning_Dynamic_MRI_Reconstruction/README.md

 # Deep learning Dynamic MRI Reconstruction（ShanghaiTech BME1312 24 spring project1)

+**If the project is inspirational and interesting for you, Please give it a star**

 ### 1. Accelerated Cine Imaging with Aliasing

 The undersampling mask is generated separately for each dynamic frame.
 We can run the the following code to get the 20 frames dynamic image mask.